-Existing legislation and standards outline minimum lighting requirements for people who are sighted, but don’t provide definitive lighting levels for people with vision loss.
+Existing legislation and standards outline minimum lighting requirements for people who are sighted, but don’t provide definitive lighting levels for people impacted by blindness.
 In general, provide illumination that is 25 to 50 percent higher than the standard illumination levels specified for rooms and spaces by the Illuminating Engineering Society of North America.
-This recommendation is in line with other current guidelines, such as “Building Sight,” (.doc) published by the United Kingdom’s Royal National Institute of Blind People or the Singapore Association of the Visually Handicapped.
+This recommendation is in line with other current guidelines such as the Singapore Association of the Visually Handicapped.

 In addition, use the following lighting levels for specific locations: